BICLab/Spike-Driven-Transformer/README.md

 - **Jul.
 04, 2023**: Release the code for training and testing.
 - **Sep.
 22, 2023**: Accepted as poster in NeurIPS2023.
 - **Sep.
 30, 2023**: Release the configs and pre-trained parameters on IN1K.
+- **Feb.
+15. 2024**: The [Spike-Driven Transformer V2](https://github.com/BICLab/Spike-Driven-Transformer-V2), which achieves 80.0% acc on IN1K, is now available.

 ## Abstract